Load packages

 alt_text = "alt_text"

-How to add alternative text when hovering over a value using plotly
+How to add alternative text when hovering over a value using plotly for R.

 A few considerations I had to navigate:

-behaves well when referencing columns already assigned in one of it’s arguments, for this problem, the variable in question was in the assigned data but not assigned to any argument.
+plotlybehaves well when referencing columns already assigned in one of it’s arguments, for this problem, the variable in question was in the assigned data but not assigned to any argument.
 In the example below, this would be the “alt_text” columnThe alternative text was to be passed into a custom function

 I found a workaround (Thanks DJack from Stack Overflow) which subsets data using $ but I needed to be able to pass any column through a custom function